About Richard Vacca

 In 2022, I assisted the curators at the Folk Americana Roots Hall of Fame in preparing a display of jazz memorabilia for their exhibit, Boston: A Music Town.
 Most of the items in that display were loaned from my personal collection.

 Much of the music I write about is out of print and unavailable.
 But if I’m writing about it, you should be able to hear it, and my solution for now is elsewhere online.
-I maintain a YouTube channel where I post out-of-print or obscure recordings made by Boston jazz artists, or for defunct Boston record labels.
-And I’m sitting on a cache of reel-to-reel tapes of some really fine unreleased music from the 1960s and 1970s.
-I’m not sure what to do with all of that yet.
+I maintain a YouTube channel where I post out-of-print or obscure recordings made by Boston jazz artists, or by defunct Boston record labels.

 Prior to all of this, I earned a BA in Philosophy from the University of Wisconsin–Madison, and an MS in Technical Communication from Rensselaer Polytechnic Institute.